Author: Sherryl Andria

 Directions

-1. Mix together the sweet chilli, paprika powder, soya sauce, all spice powder, chopped garlic and red chilli in a small bowl.
+1. Mix the sweet Chili, paprika powder, and soya sauce in a small bowl.
+Add the all spice powder, chopped garlic, and red Chili as well.

 BBQ pork sauce